thacherT1D/new-angular-curriculum/Unit-1/07-intro-to-scope.md

 So what we're essentially doing here is checking to see if `$scope.number` is `42` and if it is, display an input where the user can type a secret message that will appear outside the `ng-if`.
 Pretty simple, but it doesn't do what we expect!
 Why do you think that is?

-The answer actually has to do with the way JavaScript works!
+There's 2 reasons, one is that `ng-if` actually creates it's own new scope.
+The second part of the answer has to do with the way JavaScript works!
 Let's review prototypal inheritance for a quick minute and see if that helps solve our problem.

 ## Prototypal inheritance review